 The Cathedral’s grounds fold seamlessly into Verulamium Park, a vast green space where the city goes to relax, play, exercise and get-together around the lake and beside the Roman remains that extend beyond even the park.

 Walk upwards from from the Cathedral and in a minute you’re in the heart of city, standing opposite the Clock Tower.
-Completed in 1412, It’s the only standing medieval bell tower in England.
+Completed by 1405, It’s the only standing medieval bell tower in England.
 You can climb its 93 narrow steps up to the top, where the views over the city and surrounding countryside are spectacular.

 The streets around the Clock Tower are packed with shops, artisan food stores and pubs sited in buildings that have stood since Tudor times.
 On Wednesdays and Saturdays, street food stalls fill the air with intoxicating smells.
 Pick up something delicious and wander up through the many and varied stalls of St Albans market.